sgvanpelt/Invy/README.md

 # Invy
-In Javascript de voorraadbeheer website Invy maken.
-Opdracht was voor blok 7 van jaar 2 van de Informatica opleiding op Avans Hogeschool Den Bosch.
+The storage manager website Invy made In Javascript.
+This assignment was for period 7 of year 2 of the Computer Science study at Avans University Den Bosch